MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/DeviceSetup.md

 > [!IMPORTANT]
 > If you're looking to flash a custom image, select "Custom" from the OS Build dropdown, follow the instructions [here](https://docs.microsoft.com/windows-hardware/manufacture/iot/create-a-basic-image) to create a basic image, and follow the rest of the instructions below to finish.

+> [!IMPORTANT]
+> When you're working with a new Dragonboard, it comes with Android installed.
+You will need to wipe and load the device using the eMMC flashing method.

 > [!NOTE]
 > If you're running into any audio-related issues with your DragonBoard, we advise that you read through Qualcomm's manual [here](https://developer.qualcomm.com/download/db410c/stereo-connector-and-audio-routing-application-note.pdf).